lukelarsen/postcss-assemble-grids/README.md

 - center

 ##### Everything is optional?
-Yes, everything is optional but you will need at least one of these options when using assemble-mq-grid.
+Yes, everything is optional but you will need at least one of these options when using assemble-grid-mq.

-##### What about assemble-mq-cell?
+##### What about assemble-grid-cell-mq?
 What if you want to modifiy a single cell in a media query?
-When modifing a single cell have to override everything that assemble-cell generates so there is no need for a assemble-mq-cell.
-Just use assemble-cell within a media query and you are good to go.
+When modifing a single cell have to override everything that assemble-grid-cell generates so there is no need for a assemble-grid-cell-mq.
+Just use assemble-grid-cell within a media query and you are good to go.

 <br><br>
 #### Nesting
 Nesting just works.
 You can next as many grids as you want.
-With a lot of grid systems you have to nest to achieve what you can probably do with assemble-cell.
-Check to see if you can accomplish what you need with asseble-cell before you start nesting.
+With a lot of grid systems you have to nest to achieve what you can probably do with assemble-grid-cell.
+Check to see if you can accomplish what you need with asseble-grid-cell before you start nesting.
 To nest you just need to place another assemble-grid inside a single cell.

 <br><br>
 #### Extra Info
 While not a requirement it is recommended that when you are creating markup for your grids you only apply assemble-grid, assemble-cell, and assemble-mq-grid to a specific html tag.
 If you need to add style, such as background-color (or anything else), you should do that on a differnt tag withing your grid markup.
 This will help keep things organized and allow you to re-use your gird classes with out visual style getting in the way.
 Again, this is just advice.
 It is not required.